AlexS4v/PiwaBot/index.md

 - .orb: Searches for a ranked beatmap, and gives it to you when the bot finds one.
 - .orb-u: Searches for a ranked or unranked beatmap, and gives it to you when the bot finds one.
-- .osustats <Username>: Gives osu! stats of a specified player.
+- .osustats <"Username">: Gives osu! stats of a specified player.

 More commands will be introduced soon!
 ```